ekkolyth/ekklipse/README.md

 ## Contributing

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-ekko-app`](https://github.com/mikekenway/create-ekko-app).
+This is a [Tanstack Start](https://tanstack.com/start/latest) project bootstrapped with [`create-ekko-app`](https://github.com/mikekenway/create-ekko-app).

-There isn't a ton I want to add to this feature wise at the moment, but i would love help containerizing this for easier deployment in a homelab!
-Otherwise, it's on my list to learn...
+This is meant to be a fairly simple app, but ideas and pull requests are welcome!
+Currently working on dockerizing this so I can release it as a self hosted app!

 1. Fork this repo
 2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/ekklipse.git`